What is depression in children?

 - Think of yourself and your child’s health professionals as a team.
 Talk with them about how you can be involved in any therapy your child is having.

-If your child has depression, he might not be keen to get back into seeing friends, doing physical activity or just having fun.
-But doing fun and active things can be good for him.
-You can encourage him to have a go, even if he starts small – for example, by spending half an hour with friends.
+If your child has depression, she might not be keen to get back into seeing friends, doing physical activity or just having fun.
+But doing fun and active things can be good for her.
+You can encourage her to have a go, even if she starts small – for example, by spending half an hour with friends.

 It’s not your fault if your child develops depression.